eroullit/usage-report-dashboard/README.md

 ### Prepare your Usage Report

 Your usage report is a CSV file which must be converted as a database.
-A Task can be invoked to do this operation automatically
+A Task can be invoked to do this operation automatically.

 ![Run Task](./docs/img/run-task.png)